linebender/linebender.github.io/content/blog/2025-03-28-towards-fearless-simd.md

 Closely related, once inside the suitable target_feature gate, the majority of SIMD intrinsics (broadly, those that don't do memory access through pointers) should be considered safe by the compiler, and that feature (safe intrinsics in core::arch) is also in flight.

 There's more that can be done to help the Rust compiler recognize when SIMD use is safe, in particular to allow target_features when a concrete witness to the SIMD level is passed in as a function argument.
-The "struct target_features" proposal ([RFC 3525]) enables target_feature in such cases, and is one of the proposals considerd in the proposed Rust project goal [Nightly support for ergonomic SIMD multiversioning].
+The "struct target_features" proposal ([RFC 3525]) enables target_feature in such cases, and is one of the proposals considered in the proposed Rust project goal [Nightly support for ergonomic SIMD multiversioning].

 In general, improving Rust SIMD support will require both libraries and support in the Rust language.
 Different approaches at the library level may indicate different language features to best support them.